<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2753/how-would-you-counter-these-questions-or-arguments</guid>
+<guid isPermaLink="true">https://anarchy101.org/20025/what-is-the-anarchist-response-to-equality-of-what</guid>

 </item>